festivitymishra/festivitymishra.github.io/_projects/(3)NetworkX_Simulation.md

 As organizations design large teams for growth, it is required to have an oversight on scale and network for reducing operation cost and increasing productivity.

 #### Solution :
-* Simulation of growth of an organization with different strategies using NetworkX in python.
+* <b> Simulation of growth of an organization</b> with different strategies using <b>NetworkX</b> in python.
-* Designed an agent bases simulation with Pysim to access the cost of operation within various cases using tree traversal techniques.
+* Designed an <b>agent based simulation with Pysim</b> to access the cost of operation within various cases using tree traversal techniques.
-* Optimized organization hierarchy to reduce operations cost and increased productivity with different growth & compensation strategies using DI graph NetworkX and PySim.
+* Optimized organization hierarchy to <b>reduce operations cost and increased productivity</b> with different growth & compensation strategies using DI graph NetworkX and PySim.

 ![preview](https://github.com/festivitymishra/festivitymishra.github.io/blob/master/_projects/figures/Distribution.png?raw=true)